 One of the big problems in software development is when developers—or sometimes managers—who mean well apply “best practices” simply because they are best practices and don’t understand their reason or actual use.

-One of my first official jobs in the software development industry was that of a tester.
+I’m John Sonmez, best selling author of “Soft Skills: The Software Developer’s Life Manual” and one of my first official jobs in the software development industry was that of a tester.

 The following is an excerpt from The Complete Software Developer’s Career Guide by John Sonmez.
 To get the entire book delivered to your inbox, go here.